coinflex-exchange/API/WEBSOCKET-README.md

 `quantity` is the [scaled][] amount of the base asset that was traded.
 It is always positive.

+`taker_side` is the string identifier showing **bid** or **ask** to indentify which side of the matched trade was the taker/aggressor.

-`taker` is the bolean identifier showing True for a taker trade or False for maker trade.
+`taker` is the boolean identifier showing True for a taker trade or False for maker trade.
 This field is currently only visibile for the private authenticated OrdersMatched message.

 `price` is the [scaled][] price at which the trade executed.